Skip to content

 Why does it matter if I’m ovulating?

 Even if you never intend to have children, it matters if you ovulate.
-If you don’t ovulate you miss out on a vital female hormone, progesterone.
+If you don’t ovulate, you miss out on a vital female hormone, progesterone.
 Progesterone is important for maintaining a healthy mood.
 It helps your brain to use the anti-depressant hormone serotonin.
 If you are suffering from anxiety or depression and you are not ovulating, it may be due to the lack of progesterone that goes with a lack of ovulation.
-Progesterone also helps with metabolism to maintain a healthy weight, and with bone density.
+Progesterone also helps with metabolism to maintain a healthy weight and bone density.

-Obviously, ovulation matters if you are trying to get pregnant.
+Ovulation matters if you are trying to get pregnant.
 Having a regular period does not necessarily mean that you are ovulating.

 Whatever the reason, as a naturopath I can help to fix a lack of ovulation.
 Book an appointment here or call the clinic at 416-481-0222.
 I can give you tailored advice in person or virtually if you are anywhere in Ontario.
 If you are elsewhere, I can’t provide personalized treatment, but you can get general information about natural approaches for PCOS-related anovulation in my ebook here.